Bulut-Bilisimciler/Ctfd/README.md

 # Ctfd
-Multiple choice plugin for cft in bulut bilişimciler
+Multiple choice plugin for ctf in bulut bilişimciler